 Koala together with kangaroo and dingo is a symbol of Australia.
 Read and learn unique facts about koalas to understand how special this little animal is.

+Koalas are not bears.
 Some people call them ‘koala bears’ but this is not true as koalas are marsupial which means they carry their children in the pouch the same way as kangaroos and wombats.
+They are also the only living member of their family, Phascolarctidae.

 To be more precise, the koala pouch is more similar to wombats because it opens towards the bottom.

 Despite koalas being well known Australian icons, it is not easy to spot them in the wild.
-They mainly live on the East Coast of Australia.
+Koalas are native to Australia and can only be found in the wild on the eastern and southeastern coasts of the country, in areas such as Queensland, New South Wales, Victoria, and South Australia.

 During our trips, we only encounter a wild koala one time.
 It was in Tasmania.
 We drove to one of the hiking spots and we saw Koala crossing the road.
 We stopped the car and waited a bit until the koala disappeared into the bushes.